-Until a decade ago, Robusta was actually seen as an essential ingredient in the typical espresso blend — especially if they were made by Italian roasters.
+Until a decade ago, Robusta was actually seen as an essential ingredient in the typical espresso blend – especially if it was produced by an Italian roaster.

-However, when the specialty movement began, it was quick to vilify this style of blend, and instead started to push the more acidic, 100 % Arabica epressos we have today.
+However, when the specialty movement began, it was quick to vilify this traditional type of espresso blend.
+Instead the new generation of artisan roasters started to push the more acidic, 100 % Arabica epressos we have today.

 Meet my friend: c. canephora robusta

 Today Robusta is still hugely misunderstood.
 Just the common name itself is an indication of that.
 Actually, we ought to call it by its scientific name ‘Canephora’ since Robusta is just a varietal.

 In the same way Typica and Bourbon, are the main lines of Arabica, Robusta is a variety of Canephora.